* Woodward critical of White House account on origin of cuts

 A White House official said in an emailed response to Reuters that no threat was intended by the comment.

 “The email from the aide was sent to apologize for voices being raised in their previous conversation,” the aide said.
 “The note suggested that Mr. Woodward would regret the observation he made regarding the sequester because that observation was inaccurate, nothing more.”

 The BuzzFeed news website identified the official who tangled with Woodward as Gene Sperling, head of the National Economic Council.
 The White House did not respond to a request to confirm the identity of the official.

 News of the exchange drew instant reaction from Washington insiders on Twitter, much of poking fun at the war of words.

-“My amateur advice: stop cooperating with Woodward in the first place,” wrote Neera Tanden, the president of the liberal-leaning Center for American Progress think tank and a former Obama campaign advisor.
+“My amateur advice: stop cooperating with Woodward in the first place,” wrote Neera Tanden, the president of the liberal-leaning Center for American Progress think-tank and a former Obama campaign adviser.